MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-05-23-progressive-web-app-mobile-foundation-bluemix.md

   </div>
 </div>

 You can use this video as a starting point and build your web application to include more progressive web app features.
+[Download the complete source code of the project demonstrated here](https://ibm.box.com/v/PWAwithMFP).